Get your skates on: The best ice rinks in London

 The sight of Hampton Court Palace lit up in all its glory as you glide along the ice is a very special feeling.
 The 16th-century building, complete with turrets and crenulations, is the perfect setting to make you feel like you’ve stepped back in time.

 Ice skating at Hampton Court Palace will be available between 23 November and 6 January.

 Picture the scene, sliding across a London rooftop, with the skyline of the city behind and a rich and creamy fondue waiting for when you’re ready to take a break.
 Skylight in Wapping is offering an unparalleled skating experience this winter, which is perfect for those looking for something a little bit different.

-Skylight offers skating until 7 January.
+Skylight offers skating until 27 January at Tobacco Dock.

 Skate in a historic moat